 Keeping Your Google Play Android Vitals Healthy

 Google Play puts your Android app’s stability performance into consideration too.
 Naturally, they don’t want apps filled with bugs and crashes to show up first in their Play Store search results.
 However, Google won’t leave you guessing about how they’re judging the quality of your app.
-In your Google Play Console you have Andriod Vitals to keep you informed on what performance aspects needs further improvement.
+In your Google Play Console, the Android Vitals provide information about what performance aspects need further improvement.

 The Core Metrics of Google Play Android Vitals

 There are a few core metrics that Google looks at when scoring your app’s stability and performance.
 Your Android Vitals dashboard will highlight them as the following:

 - crash rate

 - excessive wakeups

 - stuck wake locks

 Google recommends that all Android developers keep an eye on these metrics.
 Bad behavior in them will result in not only bad ratings and reviews from users but also lower Google Play rankings.